 ARTICLES AND BOOK CHAPTERS

-V“Mr. and Mistress Smith: una tipica commedia americana di Alfred Hitchcock”, in R. De Berti (ed. / a cura di), Sophisticated comedy e cinema déco.
+V“Mr. and Mistress Smith: una tipica commedia americana di Alfred Hitchcock”, in R. De Berti (ed.), Sophisticated comedy e cinema déco.
 Un genere e due declinazioni: Hollywood e l’Italia degli anni Trenta, Milano, Cuem, 2007, pp. 173-199.

 “Stanley Cavell interprete di Alfred Hitchcock.
 Note a margine di un saggio su North by Northwest”, Materiali di Estetica, n.s., n.
 1, March 2010, pp. 385-391.

 V“Gli ‘strani gusti sessuali’ di Carlo.
-Profondo rosso come psicopatologia hitchcockiana ‘tollerante’”, in Luciano Curreri, Michel Delville (eds / a cura di), Il grande “incubo che mi son scelto”.
+Profondo rosso come psicopatologia hitchcockiana ‘tollerante’”, in Luciano Curreri, Michel Delville (eds), Il grande “incubo che mi son scelto”.
 Le grand “cauchemar de mon choix”.
 The big “nightmare of my choice”.
 Prove di avvicinamento a Profondo rosso / Les Frissons de l’Angoisse / Deep Red (1975-2015), Piombino, Il Foglio, 2015, pp. 41-50.